MTstateIntroStats/IntroStatActivitiesHybrid/_book/15-FinalExam-review.md

 \newpage

-4. Use the appropriate Final Exam Review R script file to analyze the following research question: "Is there evidence that the height of adult Islanders is associated with the their balance time?"
+4. Use the appropriate Final Exam Review R script file to analyze the following research question: "Is there evidence that height of adult Islanders can be used to predict their balance time?"

 a.
 Parameter of Interest:
 \vspace{0.3in}